tBaxter/questions-for-employers/README.md

 **What benefits do you expect from increasing diversity across the org?**

-**How transparent is your pay data?** Outside of government the answer will almost always be "not at all" but good orgs will at least have a sense that's problematic and talk about how they deal with it.
+**How transparent is your salary and compensation data?** Outside of government the answer will almost always be "not at all" but good orgs will at least have a sense that's problematic and talk about how they deal with it.